hollowbit/pdilemma/README.md

 - [x] Joining rooms mid-game doesn't cause issues

+- [ ] Kicking players: host can kick players when in lobby.

-- [ ] Security: prevent players you don't want from join and interfering with your private room
+- [ ] Spectators: when players join late, they can spectate the game and join in the next round.
+Spectators can't be kicked.

+- [ ] Anti-cheat: only let players see and change their own team's selections and not the other's.

-- [ ] Nicer UI: It's very ugly right now (proof of concept)
+- [ ] Nicer UI: It's very ugly right now (proof of concept for now but it should be more presentable)

 ## Try it yourself